Immediate consequences of wars on the economy

 Destruction of infrastructure and loss of productive capacity

-Trade disruption and price increases
+Trade interruption and price increase

 Financial and fiscal impacts during conflicts